 - Appeals cannot be made on academic grounds: it is not possible to appeal your results because you feel that you did better than the marks you have received suggest.
 This is called ‘Academic Judgement’.

 - Appeals cannot be based on dissatisfaction with academic provision: if you have a complaint relating to academic provision, you need to raise this no later than three weeks before the examination or assessment affected takes place.
-Please see Student complaints guidance to students [pdf] for more information.
+Please see Ordinance E2 - Student Discipline for more information.

-All appeals should be submitted on the appeal form to the casework administrator through email@example.com.
-An Academic appeals must be raised within 20 working days of the official notification of your results.
+All appeals should be submitted on the appeal form to the casework administrator through firstname.lastname@example.org.
+Any Academic appeals must be raised within 15 working days of the official notification of your results.

 If you have a concern about your result, for example you did not understand how your classification has been agreed, you should contact the department as soon as possible.
 They may be able to explain the process to your satisfaction which would mean that you do not need to raise a formal appeal.